 The Orange County Marine Protected Area (OC MPA) Watch Program enlists volunteers, community groups, and local government to monitor human uses in and around the seven Orange County MPAs.
-Groups or individuals are assigned to specific monitoring locations to record observed activities in hopes of addressing questions similar to the ones below:
+The program is organized and run by Orange County Coastkeeper (OCCK) with partners listed below.